cesarbrancalhao/RamenGo/README.md

 ./scripts/migrate.sh
 ```

-Create a .env file and insert your x-api-key in an "API_KEY" variable.
+Create a .env file and insert your x-api-key.
+Check [.env.example](api/.env.example) for examples.

 Run the development server: